jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

 1. From https://github.com/rkhleics/wagtailmenus/pulls, merge the PR into the ``master`` branch using the "merge commit" option.

-2. Locally, cd to the project's root directory, activate the `master` branch, and ensure the local copy is up-to-date:
+2. Locally, cd to the project's root directory, checkout the ``master`` branch, and ensure the local copy is up-to-date:

     .. code-block:: console